N.J. Admin. Code § 6A:23A-21.1

 Section 6A:23A-21.1 - Change orders and open-end contracts

 (a) Changes in quantities, work performed, services rendered, materials, supplies, or equipment delivered or provided shall not be authorized, permitted, or accepted, except by the procedures established in this section.
-All change orders are subject to N.J.A.C.
-5:30-11 as applicable, and the following:
+All change orders shall be in accordance with N.J.A.C.
+5:30-11, as applicable, and the following:

 1. Each change order shall be in writing and shall be numbered consecutively (beginning with the number one) for each project or contract;